shines77/InvoiceBalance/README.md

 # InvoiceBalance
-A small routine about The prices and amounts of invoice goods balance.
+A small routine about the prices and amounts of invoice goods balance.